kangyasin/createdatabase-laravel/README.md

 php artisan make:database examplekangyasin
 ```

-change examplekangyasin with your db name
+change **examplekangyasin** with your db name and see in your server db.

 update soon !!